Odowaa Yusuf Rageh: Chief of Army

 On 19 June 2023, Odowa Yussuf Raage was replaced by the Somali cabinet and Major General Ibrahim Sheikh Muhyadin Addow was selected as new Chief of the Somali National Army.

 On 9 November 2024, He was once again appointed as the Commander in Chief of the Somali National Army.
+On 29 January 2026, Rageh was removed from the position by the Somali Cabinet and was succeeded by Brigadier General Ibrahim Mohamed Mohamud.